Find industry contacts & talent representation

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Pretty Woman can be found here.

 Rich but ruthless New York businessman Edward Lewis (Richard Gere) needs an escort for several Los Angeles social events, so he hires crude but beautiful prostitute Vivian Ward (Julia Roberts) to accompany him.
 Vivian's perky personality captivates Edward enough that he asks her to stay with him in his hotel penthouse during the remainder of his business trip and takes her shopping on Rodeo Drive for a new, high society wardrobe.
 Vivian begins to hope that Edward might be her prince charming.

 Pretty Woman was written for the screen by American screenwriter J.F.
 Lawton.

 The movie identifies it as Hollywood Boulevard.

 La Traviata.
 It's about a prostitute with a heart of gold who is rescued by a respectable man.

 Tower Records was an actual chain of worldwide music stores.
 The store shown actually existed, however all American stores closed in 2006.
 One of the greatest ironies is that Tower Records stores in America were bought up and liquidated - exactly what Richard Gere's character in the film does for a living!

-The Director's Cut features approx. 5 minutes of new footage.
-Sometimes scenes from the Theatrical Version were exchanged by longer ones in the Director's Cut but there are also some longer story extensions.
+The Director's Cut features approximately 5 minutes of new footage.
+Sometimes scenes from the theatrical version were exchanged by longer ones in the Director's Cut but there are also some longer story extensions.
 A detailed comparison between both versions with pictures can be found here.